SiddharthBayapaureddy/Excel-to-PDF-Invoice-Generator/README.md

 ### Instead of making a PDF by hand, it automates the process, and outputs a PDF, based on the format of the excel sheet.
 The Excel sheet should be of the format as in the invoices folder.

 ## What did I use?
+### pandas - For reading and accessing the data in excel files
+### FPDF - Used for all PDF related tasks, such a creating a pdf, adding pages, tables, cells and text etc.,

+### glob & pathlib - For getting filepaths of the excel sheets, editing them and extracting data such as invoice number and date.

+#

 ## Since it's a simple Input/Output App, I didn't provide any GUI for this and it's not necessary as only limited people use it.